HomeHome Breadcrumb Separator Blog Breadcrumb Separator Davos 2025: Five ways to stand out with your thought leadership

 We also hope to see more about innovation.
 Businesses that align themselves with emerging or evolving trends such as the global push towards more formal carbon markets and the evolution of the circular economy will be seen as champions of change.
 This will give them the power to build their brand reputation and materially influence the sustainability agenda.

-Laura Adcock, Group Editor, Climate & Natural Capital
+Laura Adcock, Group Editor and Head of Climate & Natural Capital

 3. Corporate purpose: time for a rethink?